seanking/async-await/README.md

 npm install chai-as-promised --save-dev
 ```

-Introduce a new javascript file to test the _generateGreeting_ method.
-Next, import the chai module and chai-as-promised modules.
+A new spec is introduced to test the _generateGreeting_ method.
+The chai module and chai-as-promised modules are imported to support testing.
 The chai module is an assertion library to help facilitate testing.
 The chai-as-promised module is a chai plugin that adds support for testing promises.

 ```javascript
 import * as chai from 'chai';